Pearl Jam: Dark Matter and Cameron's departure (2021–present)

 In May 2021, Pearl Jam announced the release of a digital collection of nearly 200 concerts dating from 2000 to 2013.
-The collection of 5,404 individual songs, entitled Deep, is accessible by members of the Pearl Jam Ten Club.
+The collection of 5,404 individual songs, titled Deep, is accessible by members of the Pearl Jam Ten Club.
 On September 18, 2021, the band played their first show since 2018 at the Sea.Hear.Now Festival in Asbury Park, New Jersey, where former Red Hot Chili Peppers guitarist Josh Klinghoffer made his debut as a touring musician with the band.
-In May 2022, Matt Cameron was forced to miss his first shows in 24 years since joining the band due to testing positive for the COVID-19 virus.
+In May 2022, Pearl Jam began to tour for their postponed shows, originally intended to be played in 2020.
+That same month, Matt Cameron was forced to miss his first shows in 24 years since joining the band after testing positive for COVID-19.
 Josh Klinghoffer and Richard Stuverud played drums for Cameron.
+Krusen also returned to play numerous songs during the band's show in Fresno, California.
+In April 2023, Pearl Jam announced a 4th leg of their Gigaton Tour, primarily focused in the Midwestern United States.
+In September 2023, their show in Noblesville, Indiana, was postponed due to illness within the band.